macsx82/VariantCalling-snakemake/README.md

 Before running the pipeline, it is necessary to provide some information using a config file.
 A config file template, with default values is provided and it is named **config.yaml**

-It is advisable not to execute the pipeline in the repository folder, but to create a separate folder and a copy a copy of the config file to fill the relevant parameters.
+It is advisable not to execute the pipeline in the repository folder, but to create a separate folder and a copy of the config file to fill the relevant parameters.

+### Config file setup

+A config file template, with default values is provided and it is named **config.yaml** .
+The final user has to provide some information to the pipeline, in order to retrieve input files and to define output location.

+### Execution modes

+The pipeline can be executed in different modes:

+- **BATCH**
+- **JOINT_CALL**
+- **JOINT_CALL_UPDATE**

+**BATCH mode** is meant to be used to run the pipeline splitting the samples in different batches and will process each sample separately from alignment to HaplotypeCaller rules.
+ **On new samples, this is the running mode that has to be used to generate the initial variant call data for each sample.**

+**JOINT_CALL mode** represents the second step, where we collect all gVCF and perform :

+- joint variant calling
+- VQSR filtering
+- variant annotation

+**JOINT_CALL_UPDATE** mode is meant to be used to add new samples to an existing callset, **after performing a BATCH mode run**, using the 'ImportDB' update mode and performing :

+- joint variant calling
+- VQSR filtering
+- variant annotation

+To define the execution mode, we can set the parameter **pipe_mode** in the config file.